 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE, e-safety and anti- bullying week.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Our community celbration event every year promotes understanding of different faiths, beliefs and cultures.
 We celebrate festivals from all religions and visit different places of worship.
-We celebrate a different language every month and encourage children to share their first language with their peers.
+We celebrate a different language and encourage children to share their first language with their peers.